cwalker86/Single-Page-Web-App/README.md

 ## SPA Client TODO
 ### Develop the Shell
+The shell is the master controller of the SPA.
+It is the main 'frame' of our App.
+Responsible for rendering, managing, and coordinating feature modules
 - [ ] Describe the Shell Module
 - [ ] Structure files and namespaces
 - [ ] Create and Style feature containers